 Proposed amendments to Land Registration Act 2002: A practical insightPrint publication

 In April 2016 Walker Morris considered the Law Commission’s Consultation Paper which detailed proposed amendments to the Land Registration Act 2002 (the Act).
 Following an extensive review with industry professionals, a draft bill seeking to implement a wide range of amendments has now been placed before Parliament.
-Walker Morris’ Louise Power and Erin Keating review some of the most significant and interesting changes.
+Walker Morris’ Louise Power reviews some of the most significant and interesting changes.

 Context: Combatting fraud